Part 1: Setting up a Proxmox Cluster

 Installing Proxmox VE

-With the hardware sorted, I installed Proxmox Virtual Environment (VE) on each server's 256GB SSD.
+With the hardware in place, I installed Proxmox Virtual Environment (VE) on each server's 256GB SSD.

 Proxmox is a powerful, open-source hypervisor that manages both full virtual machines and lightweight Linux Containers (LXC).
-This flexibility makes it perfect for running diverse services.
-You can find the installer and documentation at the Proxmox website.
+This flexibility makes it perfect for running various open source services.
+You can find the installer and documentation on the Proxmox website.

 Post-Installation Scripts

-A fresh Proxmox install is aimed at commercial users - it uses enterprise repositories that require a subscription and displays a nag screen every time you log in.
+A standard Proxmox install is configured for commercial use.
+Using enterprise repositories that require a subscription and displaying a reminder every time you log in.

-For a home setup, I used the excellent Proxmox VE Helper-Scripts.
-One script automates switching to the public, non-subscription repositories and disables the nag screen, and enabling cost-free updates.
+For my setup, I used the recommended Proxmox VE Helper-Scripts.
+One script to automate switching to the public (non-subscription repositories) and to disable the nag screen.

-Always inspect scripts from third-party sources before running them!
+Always inspect scripts from third-party sources before running.

 ➡️Proxmox VE Post Install